 PCI-E Interface – The main interface to connect your graphics card in the PCI-E x16 slot of the motherboard.
 The latest PCI-Express Specification is PCI-E 3.0.

 6-pin / 8-pin PCI-E Power Connector – External power connectors required by the graphics cards from the PSU or Power Supply.
-There are two types of PCI-E power connectors, one having 6-pins and other one with 8-pins.
-Entry level and some mid-range graphics cards does not require external power connectors and they draw their power from the PCI-Express x16 slot only.
+There are two types of PCI-E power connectors, one having 6-pins and another one with 8-pins.
+Entry-level and some mid-range graphics cards does not require external power connectors and they draw their power from the PCI-Express x16 slot only.

 TDP or Power Consumption – Maximum amount of power consumed or drawn by the graphics card.

-*GPU and Memory Clock speed are generally specified in MHz or Megahertz.
+*GPU and Memory Clock speed is generally specified in MHz or Megahertz.
 Sometimes memory speed is specified as Gbps.

-DVI – DVI stands for Digital Visual Interface or Digital Video Interface which is digital interface to connect graphics card to the monitor.
+DVI – DVI stands for Digital Visual Interface or Digital Video Interface which is a digital interface to connect the graphics card to the monitor.
 It transmits video only.

 HDMI – HDMI stands for High-Definition Multimedia Interface for connecting video card to the monitor.
-It can transmit both video and audio signal.
+It can transmit both video and audio signals.